-The course works well overall, and has been refined and matured significantly over the years.
-However, for this course round (2021), and also for the last course round (2020), we have noticed a clear increase in the number of complaints regarding the course workload.
-In addition to this, we have had to schedule large amounts of retake lab sessions for these two course rounds, because a large amount of students are not able to finish the labs during the ordinary lab sessions.
+The course works well in many aspects.
+The course has been refined and matured significantly over the years.
+However, for this course round (2022), and also for the last two course rounds (2020, 2021), we have noticed a clear increase in the number of complaints regarding the course workload.
+In addition to this, we have had to schedule large amounts of retake lab sessions for these three course rounds, because large amount of students are not able to finish the labs during the ordinary lab sessions.
 This has not been an issue in previous years.
 It is difficult to pinpoint the reason for this decline, and we believe it is rather a combination of many factors.
 We identify some possible factors under "THE STUDENTS' WORKLOAD" above.
 The pandemic is clearly a contributing factor for this course round, but the fact is that the last course round was given under normal circumstances (except for the exam), which indicates other problems as well.